 Can the pre-existing condition clause in a Medigap policy be waived?

 Yes.
-If you have prior creditable coverage during the 6 months prior to the time when your Medigap benefits begin, and have not had a break in coverage of more than 63 days, your Medigap plan should cover your pre-existing condition.
+If you have prior creditable coverage during the 6 months prior to the time when your Medicare supplement benefits begin, and have not had a break in coverage of more than 63 days, your Medigap plan should cover your pre-existing condition.

 Learn what Medicare has to say about Choosing a Medigap Policy.